Luan-BK/emerald-components-ios/README.md

 ### Coverage

-We use [SonarQube](https://sonarcloud.io/dashboard?id=br.com.stoneco.EmeraldComponents) to provide us a vision of code quality code.
+We use [SonarQube](https://sonarcloud.io/dashboard?id=br.com.stoneco.EmeraldComponents) to provide us a vision of code quality.

 ### Linter